Skip to content

 sivtr copy 2..4 # several recent blocks

-This avoids requiring users to remember absolute ids for transient terminal work.
+This avoids requiring users to remember absolute ids for transient terminal or agent work.

-The config path resolver checks the current sivtr config path first.
-If no current config exists but a legacy sift/config.toml exists, it reads the legacy file.
+The config and history path resolvers check the current sivtr path first.
+If no current file exists but a legacy sift file exists, sivtr reads the legacy file.